3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Equipped with the language elements of this specification, one can recapitulate the core concepts with an overview of the sampling process.

-Figure 5-2 illustrates the 3MF elements, the different coordinate systems and transforms between them when a volume data element (in this case \<color>) is sampled in the object coordinate space.
+Figure 5-2 illustrates the 3MF elements, the different coordinate systems and transforms between them when a \<volumedata> element (in this case \<color>) is sampled in the object coordinate space.

-Figure 5-2a) The object is sampled at position (+) in the object coordinate system.
+Figure 5-2 a) The object is sampled at position (+) in the object coordinate system.
 The clipping surface is hinted at with a wireframe.
 The transformation `T0` of the world coordinate system into the object coordinate system is given by the `transform`-attributes on the `item` and `component`-elements in the path that leads to this object in the `build`-hierarchy of the 3MF Core Specification (see https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#3431-item-element and https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#421-component).

 Figure 5-2b) Offers a view into the \<volumetricstack> and its corresponding coordinate system.
 The transformation `T1` from object coordinate space to \<volumetricstack> coordinate system is given by the `transform`-element in the \<color>-element.
 The original clipping surface from a) is only shown for illustration porpuses.
 It does not exist in the \<volumetricstack> context.
 The value sampled from the \<volumetricstack> element might be the result of blending multiple \<volumetriclayer>s in this stack, see Figure 4-1.